geneontology/geneontology.github.io/_docs/faq.md

 GOA is updated in accordance with the latest data released by its core databases (SWISS-PROT, TrEMBL, InterPro, Ensembl) as well as mappings of SWISS-PROT Keywords, InterPro and Enzyme Commission (EC) terms to GO.
 Each of GOA's core databases produces its own releases; for example, InterPro has dependencies on the member databases of InterPro.
 InterPro2GO is updated at regular intervals but not always in keeping with monthly schedule of GOA releases.

+Keep in mind that the Gene Ontology Annotation (GOA) resource (http://www.ebi.ac.uk/GOA) provides evidence-based Gene Ontology (GO) annotations to proteins in the UniProt Knowledgebase (UniProtKB), and is not the same as GOC (the entire GO Consortium, including groups like GOA).
 ## What are the file formats used by the Gene Ontology?
 -----------------------------------------------------------------------------------------------------
 {::comment}